GoogleCloudPlatform/gke-monitoring-tutorial/README.md

 #### Native Prometheus integration

 The Terraform code included a Stackdriver alerting policy that is watching a metric that was originally imported from a Prometheus endpoint.
-From the Stackdriver main page, click on `Alerting` then `Policies Overview` to show all the polcies, including the alerting policy called `Prometheus mem alloc`.
+From the Stackdriver main page, click on `Alerting` then `Policies Overview` to show all the policies, including the alerting policy called `Prometheus mem alloc`.
 Clicking on the policy will provide much more detail.

 ## Teardown